 Smartphones and wearables are widely used for telehealth, and even hospitals and insurance companies’ adoption of mobile devices is growing.
-Simultaneously, data breaches in the healthcare sector pose increasingly serious problems.
-The developers of mobile healthcare apps or software for wearable devices (mHealth) need to understand the relevant laws that regulate patient privacy and the health data security.
+Simultaneously, as data breaches become more problematic, the developers of healthcare apps for mobile and wearable devices (mHealth) should increasingly focus on patients’ data security and privacy.

-Healthcare app developers are primarily interested in the HIPAA Privacy and Security Rules published by the Department of Health and Human Services (HHS).
-The first requires protection for certain patient health-related information that is transferred or stored in electronic format.
-The second outlines several safeguards whose implementation is necessary for HIPAA compliance.
+Healthcare app developers are primarily preoccupied with the HIPAA Privacy and Security Rules published by the Department of Health and Human Services (HHS).
+The first requires protection for certain electronically stored or transferred health-related information.
+The second outlines the safeguards whose implementation is necessary for HIPAA compliance.

-This article offers advice to help a healthcare or health insurance app meet those requirements so that it becomes popular, profitable, and doesn’t subject you to the OCR sanctions.
+This article offers advice on how a healthcare or health insurance app can meet HIPAA requirements so that it becomes popular and profitable and doesn’t subject you to the OCR sanctions.
 Many of the tips will be relevant for apps targeting other countries as well.

 The first step is to understand all applicable terms and whether HIPAA software requirements apply to your mHealth app in the first place.

 The need for HIPAA compliance is determined based on two criteria: